Ahlan!

 What to Wear to Class

 Ahlan!
 "Introduction to Middle Eastern Dance" Welcome to Malia's "Introduction to Middle Eastern Dance".
-Authentic Ethnic Belly Dance, as seen in the countries of it's origins, Egypt, Lebanon, Turkey etc, is a dance of celebration.
+Traditional "Belly Dance", as seen in the countries of it's origins, Egypt, Lebanon, Iran, Turkey etc, is a dance of celebration.
 In the Middle East, everyone dances.
-High spirited festive family gatherings usually end up with one or more family members dancing the Raqs Sharqi or Belly Dance.
+High spirited festive family gatherings usually end up with one or more family members dancing the "Raqs Sharqi" or "Belly Dance".
 Outside of the family, Belly Dance is perfomed by the professional dancer for joyous occasions such as weddings, engagements, holidays and birthdays.
-Raqs Sharqi otherwise known as Belly Dance, is a sensuous expressive form of entertainment enjoyed by all, young and old, men, women and children.
-Traditionally speaking Belly Dance is performed to live music.
-The dancer, through her movements, expresses the emotions of the music she is dancing to.
+Raqs Sharqi or Belly Dance, is a sensuous expressive form of entertainment enjoyed by all, young and old, men, women and children.
+The highest form of Belly Dance is performed to live music.
+The dancer, through her movements, finds her "Tarab", that ecstatic abandon which expresses the emotions of the music.
 She in turn, inspires the musicians.
 While the musicians and the dancer creatively fuel one another, the skilled professional dancer improvises her entire performance to live music adeptly going where the music takes her.
-In the Middle East, both the professional dancer and the person dancing at a family party express rich emotions ranging from joy to sorrow to ecstatic abandon.
-Emotional expression is the heart and soul of this beautiful timeless sexy and sensuous dance form.
+In the Middle East, both the professional dancer and the person dancing at a family party express rich emotions through their dance.
+Emotional expression is the heart and soul of this timeless, sensuous dance form.

 About my classes

-Level 1 -2 classes I introduce students to basic movements and isolations.
-In Level 1 and 2 I introduce simple combinations of steps to give the new student an idea of how to transition from one step to another.
-Level 1-2 students are taught simple choreographies in order that they may learn how to execute transitions and be attentive to musical phrasing.
-Level 1-2 choreographies are designed to assist the student in remembering the basic steps that they have been taught.
-I introduce how to play basic finger cymbal patterns.
-Music used in these levels is generally rhythm based.
+Level 1 classes I introduce students to each of the 37 Basic Belly Dance Steps.
+As students learn each step, I put together combinations of steps to teach how to transition from one step to another.
+Level 1-2 students are taught simple sets of step combinations in order to build confidence dancing to the rhythm and executing transitions.
+Level 1 Step combinations are designed to assist the student in remembering the basic steps that they have been taught.
+Music used in

 FOOT WEAR Most Dancers enjoy dancing barefoot.
 But for those who wish to wear foot covering, I suggest a soft slipper like a ballet shoe or hermes sandal.
 You can have great fun with Middle Eastern Dance simply by putting on the garments that you use to do the dance in.
 Dance class gives an opportunity to wear beautiful, whimsical garments that you may never wear otherwise.
 Many students enjoy putting on their their favourite flowing skirts, colorful hip scarves, armloads of bracelets, coin headpieces, and embroidered vests to class once a week.
 It's all up to you, be creative as you please.
-IF YOU SEW, I will provide you with a simple pattern to make pantaloons and a circle skirt and veil

 I hope this gives a few basic ideas.
 Whether you intend to make belly dancing your career or you dance just for fun, buy costuming from Egypt or make your own: CATCH THE SPIRIT!
 Get the creative juices flowing, adorn yourself, be beautiful, dance well and have fun.................
 Malia Back to Home